 Watch Out for Frost

 Frost can strike well into May in many areas, so keep an eye on the weather forecast.
 Young seedlings can be killed off by sharp frosts unless you take some action to protect them.
-Covering the little plants in horticultural fleece or bubble wrap is the easiest way to raise the temperature up a notch and stave off frost damage.
+Covering the little plants in cloches or bubble wrap is the easiest way to raise the temperature up a notch and stave off frost damage.
 If your seedlings are in pots create a micro-environment for warmth too by huddling them together.

 Keep Temperatures Steady Before Planting seedlings